-Warm, comforting and totally satisfying, chicken and mushroom casserole gets a healthy twist with whole wheat pasta, lean chicken breast and creamy plain yogurt.
+Warm, comforting and totally satisfying, chicken and mushroom casserole gets a healthy twist with whole wheat pasta, lean chicken breast, and creamy plain yogurt.

 Egg noodles are totally delicious but essentially they are pure sugar.
-Whole wheat bow-ties are fun to eat and give the dish added protein, fiber and other minerals.
+Whole wheat bow-ties are fun to eat and give the dish added protein, fiber, and other minerals.
 These added nutrients help stabilize your blood sugar and helps prevent a post-casserole energy crash.

 Mushroom/Chicken/Celery soups but friends, making your own takes less than 10 minutes and is SO much more flavorful.
 Plus, you get to control the quality of ingredients when you make your own.
 I know those cans are cute and make you feel warm and fuzzy but don’t let clever marketing trick you into thinking you can’t make your own cream soups.

 Technically, this isn’t a change from my mom’s recipe.
 She has always added plain yogurt to her casseroles for adding creaminess and a subtle tanginess that adds tons of flavor to the dish.
-Low fat plain yogurt is also high in protein, low in sugar and packed with calcium and other vitamins.
+Low-fat plain yogurt is also high in protein, low in sugar and packed with calcium and other vitamins.

-- 1 pound whole wheat bow-ties or short pasta of choice
+- 1 pound whole wheat bow-ties (or short pasta of choice)

-- 1 tablespoon butter unsalted
+- 1 tablespoon butter (unsalted)

 - 1 cup diced onion

-- 2 celery stalks diced
+- 2 celery stalks (diced)

-- 2 teaspoons salt divided
+- 2 teaspoons salt (divided)

-- 2 cloves garlic grated
+- 2 cloves garlic (grated)

 - 1 cup sliced mushrooms